salatiel6/quorum_challenge/README.md

 `python main.py`

-9. Access the CSV result files directory
+9. Access the CSV result files directory (the `deliverables` folder will only be available after runnig the application once)
 Widows/Linux:`cd deliverables`
 Mac: `open cd deliverables`